Earn your Professional Science Master’s (PSM) degree

 - Completion of 11 courses, plus an internship

-- An additional, third core course in marine policy and/or management areas (including law and economics)
+- An additional, third core course in marine policy and/or management areas (including law and economics) is also required.

 - The remaining 8 elective courses include: